Student Exchange

 The suspension of the Global UGRAD program has dealt another blow to Myanmar's struggling youth.
 Many have lost educational opportunities due to the ongoing political turmoil.
 With limited access to quality education within the country and the UGRAD program being terminated, the path for Myanmar's youth for pursuing higher education and contributing to a better Myanmar is further obstructed.
 The program should explore alternative solutions to maintain access for deserving students.
 Finding a way to keep the program open, even in a modified form, would demonstrate continued support for Myanmar's future leaders during this difficult time.

-The author, an East-West Center in Washington Young Professional, spoke to three students who were involved with the UGRAD program.
+The author, a Young Professional from the East-West Center in Washington, spoke to three students who were involved with the UGRAD program.
 They have chosen to remain anonymous, due to fear of reprisals from the Myanmar Junta.
 The author thanks them for their contributions.

 Nyan is a Young Professional Intern at the East-West Center in Washington, DC.
-Currently, he is a rising junior majoring in Philosophy, Politics, and Economics (PPE) at Parami University.
+He is also a rising junior majoring in Philosophy, Politics, and Economics (PPE) at Parami University.